CASE STUDY: HOW AI MISREADS STRUCTURED WORK

 With proper infrastructure:

-AI-generated outputs may become more consistent across repeated prompt-based interpretation.
+AI-generated outputs may become more consistent across repeated prompt-based interpretation

-BHM™ is not designed to “improve branding.”
+BHM™ is not designed to improve marketing visibility.

 It is designed to improve consistency of entity interpretation across AI-generated outputs.